kapulkin/zabbix-api/README.md

 - Bug reports are welcome.
 - PRs for extra functionality that doesn't detract from the functional value-based style will be seriously considered.
 - Requests/PRs for rewrites to accommodate builders, incremental construction etc. are not welcome.

-Although the package is written in Kotlin, it's intended to be useable by Java;  hence the style of request construction.
-We at NGV don't use Java so we haven't tested that aspect.

 ## Example
 You can set your own ```HttpClient``` but you don't have to;  a default will be supplied.